maksimshchavelev/server-monitoring-utility/cli/README.md

 NAME		STATUS		DESCRIPTION

-RAM			<span style="color:green">RUNNING</span>		A module that allows you to get information about RAM
+RAM			RUNNING		A module that allows you to get information about RAM

 ```
 - `--run <modules>` starts the specified module(s).
 Just list the modules in place of `<modules>`, for example: `--run RAM` or `--run RAM TEMP`.